81 Armoured Brigade (South Africa): Presentation of National Colours

 WO1 Sampie Claasen of Northern Transvaal Command trained members for the parade which he did excellently.
 The Brigade was congratulated by Chief of the Army for a spectacular parade.

-This was the final official act by 81 Armoured Brigade and the climax on a 17-year illustrious history.
+The final official act by 81 Armoured Brigade and the climax on a 17-year illustrious history.

 Restructuring

 With the independence of Namibia, the conventional threat dissipated and the SA Army Command began a process of rationalisation.
 Brigade headquarters were now focussed on counter-insurgency support to regional commands.
 SA Army Implementing Instruction 3/91 gave orders for the disbandment of 81 Armoured Brigade, which happened on 29 Nov 1991.
 The CF Units under command were reorganised as follows: